phizaz/cprop/README.md

 opt.step()
 ```

 `cprop_beta` is the gradint horizon.
-Default 0.999 works well.
+[0.999, 0.9997, 0.9999] work well depending on how long is your training job.
+You should choose for a larger `cprop_beta` if you aim to train for longer.

 `cprop_c` is overconfidence coefficient.
 Default 1.
 Try it first.
 If you want better generalization, use larger `c`, e.g. 3, 5.